Proven-Paradox/shaper-system/Handbook.md

 * At Max Potential 5, 10, 15, … the character gains a Talent (more on Talents in [Chapter 9](#chapter-9-talents)).
 * When reaching Max Potential 6, 11, 16, … the character gains an Ability of any tier they could normally learn (more on Abilities in [Chapter 4](#chapter-4-abilities)) and increases their Hero Tier by 1.

-Increasing Max Potential represents pushing through the plateaus and putting in the work that comes with developing and developing mastery in any field.
+Increasing Max Potential represents pushing through the plateaus and putting in the work that comes with growing and developing mastery in any field.
 That could represent the character undergoing extensive training or practice in the background, studying hard between adventures, or just getting better with experience.
 > It might be good to have a plan about when to increase your Max Potential.
 XU-808 is mostly interested in Skills, and so increases Max Potential up when their Skills are all maxed out, choosing combat stats only when they feel it necessary.
-> Meanwhile Marona generally increases Max Potential when she's taken Magic Attack, Vitality, and Capacity to the maximum her current maximum allows.
+> Meanwhile Marona generally increases Max Potential when she's taken Magic Offense, Vitality, and Capacity to their current maximums.

 Characters start at Max Potential 1.
 Boosting Max Potential to 2 costs 5 XP, and each subsequent Max Potential increase costs (4 + current Max Potential) XP.
 So Max Potential 3 costs 6 XP, Max Potential 4 costs 7 XP, and so on.

-> Sidenote \<Milestone Max Potential Boosts>: Instead of allowing players to purchase Max Potential, the Arbiter may instead choose to declare that all characters increase in Max Potential up at certain milestones.
+> \<Milestone Max Potential Boosts>: Instead of allowing players to purchase Max Potential, the Arbiter may instead choose to declare that all characters increase in Max Potential at certain milestones within the story.
 While this does constrain players, it also ensures a given party will have fairly similar power ranges.
-This makes it easier to balance combat encounters while also making milestones feel more impactful.
+This makes it easier to balance combat encounters while also making major milestones feel more impactful.

 #### Hero Tier
 Hero Tier is a value that broadly represents your character's power.
 You start at Hero Tier 1, and every 5 Max Potential boosts after the first (6, 11, 16, …) increases this value.
 This value is used in scaling for several different Abilities, Lessons, and Utilities.
 It also limits what Abilities you have access to: You can only take Abilities of a Tier equal to or less than your Hero Tier.